Skip to main content

 • The physical parameters

-About the author: Atar Mittal is the Director and General Manager of design and assembly division at Sierra Circuits.
+About the author: Atar Mittal is the Director and General Manager of the design and assembly division at Sierra Circuits.
 He is responsible for the design and development of strategies and process automation tools for complex printed circuit boards and assemblies.
 Atar is also currently engaged in the development of productivity tools for electronics designers that would have a tremendous impact on shortening the development time.

 post a question